July 25th, 2022

 So if you want readers to read specific value ranges, go for a classed map with only a few classes.
 That’s especially important when you show static maps (e.g., in print or PDF reports) where people don’t have the option to see tooltips or hover over a legend.

 Showing nuance, enabling readers to read values – all this not only depends on the decision if you sort your values into classes, but also from the interpolation, the number of classes, if you chose a sequential or diverging color palette, the hues, the legend you choose, etc.

 So when Boren Dent writes in his classic “Cartography – Thematic Map Design” that “the burden of deciding on a classification scheme is removed from the designer” when choosing unclassed maps, I’d argue that this is a small burden to lift, considering there are so many challenges remaining.

 And when studies and comments from the 1990s use the argument “interpretation is left to the reader” against unclassed maps, I’d point out that all these tools I just listed can still steer interpretations in very different directions.

-I wrote about the complications of finding a good interpolation before, so let’s take legends as an example.
+I write about the complications of finding a good interpolation here, so let’s take legends as an example.
 Which one will enable readers to correctly read values in a map – the unclassed one or the classed one?